SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

    ![ShowGeneratedCode](https://github.com/SkylineCommunications/Skyline.DataMiner.CICD.ValidatorsExercise/assets/71829634/3f9b3c5d-eea4-4fa3-bf4d-83fb086054df)

    Now, the tests can be written.
-This will ensure you can develop until no tests are failing.
+This will ensure that you can develop until no tests are failing.

 1. Open the *Valid.xml* file, and create XML code that represents the expected correct XML code: